duartele/exerc_R/README.md

 # Titanic:

 Instead of working with a text file, I am using RMarkdown.
 It's easy to use!!!!
-It's almost finished my study about Titanic data set.
+It's finished my study about Titanic data set.
 It's interesting because it's different of Kaggle works.

 # Intervalo: